aparajitasahay87/UserInterface/plant_finder.md

     For the first-time users the goal of the application is stated by categorizing the actions into steps
 10.	**Flexibility and efficiency of use**
     How to use the application instruction is given to the user in the beginning.

+### **5. CONCLUSION**
+In this case study, we present a user interface design of a phone application for leaf species identification.
+The leaf identification process makes this application useful to amateur stakeholders as well as experts.Using this application, user can photograph a single leaf on a white colored background and submit it as the input que!)' image.
+Application will then analyze features of the leaf and identify the plant species at real time.